59 Low Growing Perennial Plants For Garden Edges and Borders

 This lush, deep green, moss-like foliage forms a soft mat that can be used along walkways and in between stepping stones.

-If you’re looking for short perennials for your garden border that resemble grass but with a fancier appearance, Irish Moss is a great choice.
+If you’re looking for short perennials for your garden border that resemble grass but with a fancier appearance, Irish moss is a great choice.
 It has stringy leaves that weave together.
 Small five-petal white flowers appear in the spring and summer.

 Japanese Aster